Yamajac/LoginScreen/README.md

 One skin will be a loader.
 When this skin is loaded, the theme will be loaded and setup.
 One skin will be an unloader.
 When this skin is loaded, the theme will be completely unloaded.
 One skill will be a refresher.
 When this skin is loaded, all of the skins in the theme will be refreshed.

+Copy these three skin folders into a separate skin file, and then activate them accordingly.
+It's actually rather simple.